caiomartins1/si-tp/README.md

 # Opcionais

-# 1. Poder zipar os conteúdos para deposi enviar.
+# 1. Enviar um ficheiro.

 ### Notes: If possible, add persistence to the app.